As pandemic raged and thousands died, government regulators cleared most nursing homes of infection-control violations

 In recent years, CMS limited the use of mandatory fines, giving its regional offices discretion over how to address violations, and discouraged the accrual of daily fines for infractions that occurred before inspections.
 Instead, the agency said it would impose more one-time fines.

 Over the past two years, total fines dropped 10 percent from their highs in 2016 and 2017 and are down significantly so far this year, federal data shows.
-From January through August, CMS imposed about $46 million in total fines, half of what was imposed during the same time period last year.
+From January through August, CMS imposed about $46 million in total fines, roughly half of what was imposed during the same time period last year.

 “A lot of the fines are so low they’re just considered the cost of doing business and companies pay them routinely,” Bonner said.